Pressure gaps, geometric potentials, and nonpositively curved manifolds: Introduction.

-We remark that when the dynamical system is uniformly hyperbolic, there is no singular set.
-Hence, the pressure gap persists for nice a wide class of potentials and one can derive ergodic property for associated equilibrium states.
+There is no singular set when the dynamical system is uniformly hyperbolic.
+Hence, the pressure gap persists for a broad class of potentials, allowing one to derive ergodic properties for associated equilibrium states.
 The origin of this fact traces back to the work of Bowen \cite{bowen1974some} for maps and Franco \cite{franco1977flows} for flows.
-For nonuniformly hyperbolic systems, Climenhaga and Thompson \cite{Climenhaga2016Uniqueness} proposed to use the pressure gap as a condition to obtain ergodic properties of equilibrium states, especially, the uniqueness, as in the uniform hyperbolic cases.
+For nonuniformly hyperbolic systems, Climenhaga and Thompson \cite{Climenhaga2016Uniqueness} proposed using the pressure gap as a condition to obtain ergodic properties of equilibrium states, particularly uniqueness, similar to uniform hyperbolic cases.

-\cite{burns2018unique} is the first work which analyzes the pressure gap condition in geometric contexts.
-They showed for closed rank 1 nonpositively curved manifolds, if $\vp$ is locally constant near $\Sing$ then $\vp$ has the pressure gap.
-It was inspired by Knieper's work \cite{knieper1998uniqueness} where the entropy gap $h_{{\rm top}}(\Sing)<h_{{\rm top}}(\mathcal{F})$ was established as a consequence of the uniqueness of the measure of maximal entropy.
-Recall that the topological entropy $h_{{\rm top}}(\mathcal{F})$ is the pressure of the zero potential.
+Burns et al. \cite{burns2018unique} applied the argument from \cite{Climenhaga2016Uniqueness} and derived a necessary condition for the pressure gap.
+Specifically, they showed that for closed rank 1 nonpositively curved manifolds, if $\varphi$ is locally constant near $\mathrm{Sing}$, then $\varphi$ has a pressure gap.
+This work was inspired by Knieper \cite{knieper1998uniqueness}, where the entropy gap $h_{\mathrm{top}}(\mathrm{Sing}) < h_{\mathrm{top}}(\mathcal{F})$ was established as a consequence of the uniqueness of the measure of maximal entropy.
+Recall that the topological entropy $h_{\mathrm{top}}(\mathcal{F})$ is the pressure of the zero potential.

+Gelfert and Schapira \cite{Gelfert:2014hn} compared different notions of pressure for closed rank 1 nonpositively curved manifolds, such as topological pressure, Gurevich pressure (or periodic orbit pressure), and their restrictions on singular and regular sets.
+They pointed out that under certain conditions, these different notions of pressure are identical.
+Similar discussions can be found in \cite[Propositions 2.8 and 6.4]{burns2018unique}.

-As in geometry, the Liouville measure is an equilibrium state for the geometric potential.
-Ergodic properties of equilibrium states have been studied extensively.
-There are several new contributions to this direction using the Climenhaga-Thompson strategy (see \cite{Climengaha2021survey} for a survey for the strategy).
-For example, Chen, Kao, and Park \cite{chen2020unique,chen2021properties} worked on no focal points setting; Climenhaga, Knieper, and War focused on no conjugate points manifolds \cite{Climenhaga2021noconjugate}; Call, Constantine, Erchenko, and Sawyer \cite{Call2021flatsurfaces} discussed flat surfaces with singularities.
+In geometry, the Liouville measure is an equilibrium state for the geometric potential.
+Ergodic properties of equilibrium states have been extensively studied.
+Several recent contributions have employed the Climenhaga-Thompson strategy (see \cite{Climengaha2021survey} for a survey on the strategy).
+For example, Chen, Kao, and Park \cite{chen2020unique,chen2021properties} worked on no focal points settings; Climenhaga, Knieper, and War focused on no conjugate points manifolds \cite{Climenhaga2021noconjugate}; the work of Call, Constantine, Erchenko, Sawyer, and Work \cite{Call2021flatsurfaces} discussed flat surfaces with singularities.